vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/0/SELECT_BIBLIOGRAPHY.md

 No. XVII, 1918.

-(vi) Tantraloka, with 'Viveka' by Jayaratha, 12 volumes (Part I ed. by M.R.
+(vi) Tantrāloka, with 'Viveka' by Jayaratha, 12 volumes (Part I ed. by M.R.
 Shastri and Parts II-XII ed. by M. S. Kaul), KSTS, 1918-1938. (vii) Tantravaṭadhānikā, ed.
 M. R. Shastri, KSTS

 No. XXIV, 1918.

-The Philosophy of the Tantraloka in the First Three Ahnikas with Translation into English, doctoral thesis submitted to the Lucknow University, 1971 (unpublished). (i) Upodghata (Upodghata) to the Luptagama- samgraha, Vol. II, S. Sanskrit University, Varanasi, 1984.
+The Philosophy of the Tantrāloka in the First Three Ahnikas with Translation into English, doctoral thesis submitted to the Lucknow University, 1971 (unpublished). (i) Upodghata (Upodghata) to the Luptagama- samgraha, Vol. II, S. Sanskrit University, Varanasi, 1984.

 (ii) Upodghata to the Nityaṣoḍaśikārṇava with two commentaries-Ṛjuvimarśinī and Artha- ratnavali, S. Sanskrit University, Varanasi, 1968.

-(i) Luce delle Sacre Scritture (Tantraloka) di Abhinavagupta, translated into Italian with Introduction, Torino, 1972.
+(i) Luce delle Sacre Scritture (Tantrāloka) di Abhinavagupta, translated into Italian with Introduction, Torino, 1972.

 (ii) Essenza dei Tantra, translation of the Tantrasara with notes in Italian, with a long introduction by R. Gnoli, Torino, 1960.
 Medieval Religious Literature in Sanskrit (A History of Indian Literature Vol. II), Wiesbaden, 1977.